scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

    ds = dsa.WrapDataObject(reader.GetOutput())

-In this code, ``ds`` is an instance of a ``dataset_adapter.PolyData`` class returned by the ``WrapDataObject`` function because the ``vtkXMLPolyDataReader`` produces a ``vtkPolyData`` data set.
-The wrapper class provides a more Pythonic way of accessing data stored in VTK arrays.
+In this code, ``ds`` is an instance of a ``dataset_adapter.PolyData`` class returned by the ``WrapDataObject`` function to handle the ``vtkPolyData`` output of the ``vtkXMLPolyDataReader``.
 Point- and cell-associated arrays are available in member variables that provide the dictionary interface.

 .. code-block:: python